sjankdev/attendify/README.md

 ---

 ## Features 🚀

 ### For Organizers:
+- **Company Management**: Register a company, add company details, and create departments within the company.
-- **Event Management**: Create, update, delete, and manage events.
+- **Event Management**: Create, update, or delete events with details like agenda items, participant limits, and department-specific access.
+- **Join Approval**: Approve or reject participant requests for events.
+- **Event Statistics**: View detailed statistics on events, including participant counts, feedback ratings, and graphs with demographic data such as age, occupation, gender, education level, and years of experience.
+- **Invite Employees**: Send email invitations to employees to join the platform, and assign them to specific departments.
+Bulk invitations are supported.
-- **Participant Insights**: View participants who joined your events.
+- **Participant Dashboard**: View all participants within the company, their details, and the events they are attending.
-- **Account Setup**:
-  - Register through a form and verify your email upon registration.
-  - Add company information during registration.
+- **Department Overview**: See all departments, manage employees within them, and create new departments.

 ### For Participants:
-- **Invitation-Only Access**:
-  - Join the platform via an email invite sent by the organizer.
+- **Receive Invitations**: Get invited via email by an organizer to join events.
-  - Complete registration through the provided invite link.
-- **Event Interaction**:
-  - View events from your associated company.
-  - Join events, track deadlines, check available seats, and more.
+- **Event Participation**: View and join company events, track deadlines, and available seats.
+- **Feedback**: Leave ratings and feedback for events you attended.

 ---